1) My story begins the year after the Flood,

 9) We had no more servants to fetch and carry;

-There were no amusements to feed our carnality.
+There were few amusements to feed our carnality.

 We brought with us only what was necessary